strangerstudios/pmpro-member-directory/readme.txt

 === Paid Memberships Pro - Member Directory Add On ===
-Contributors: strangerstudios
+Contributors: strangerstudios, eighty20results
 Tags: pmpro, paid memberships pro, members, directory Requires at least: 3.5
-Tested up to: 4.4.1
+Tested up to: 4.4.2
-Stable tag: .4.4
+Stable tag: .5

 Add a robust Member Directory and Profiles to Your Membership Site - with attributes to customize the display.